Assisting NHS Test and Protect Strategy

 - The primary method is to use an A4 notebook.
 This low-tech approach is recommended for all congregations.
 Full instructions for using the notebooks are included in the appendices for Test & Protect.

-- The second is the use of a smartphone app combined with printed QR codes displayed on your church premises.
-Once installed and set up on their smartphone, all the individual needs to do is point their smartphone camera at the QR code and click.
-The app will do the rest.
-Using the app is optional, but adds elements of flexibility, ease of use and security for congregations which choose to use it.
-The app vendor chosen has been carefully assessed and approved and is working directly with the data protection officer of the Church of Scotland ("DPO").
-Note that you should only use the smartphone app approved by the DPO.
-Full instructions for use of the smartphone app accompany this document.
+- The second is the use of a smartphone application (“app”) combined with printed QR codes displayed at your church premises.
+The Church of Scotland was, until 30 August 2021, using a proprietary app called “Tap My Data” that has now been discontinued by the provider.
+As an alternative, if congregations wish to use a smartphone app, the recommended app is “Check In Scotland”.
+The Check In Scotland app has been developed on behalf of the Scottish Government and is widely used for NHS Test and Protect services.
+Once installed and set up on a smartphone, all the individual needs to do is point their smartphone camera at the QR code displayed in your church and click; the app will do the rest.
+Using the app is optional but adds elements of flexibility and ease of use for congregations which choose to use it.
+Instructions for use of the Check In Scotland smartphone app accompany this document.

 We may have more than one activity happening in different parts of our premises, how do we record attendance in these circumstances?

-The smartphone app makes use of QR codes which can be printed out and displayed throughout your premises.
+The Check In Scotland smartphone app makes use of QR codes which can be printed out and displayed throughout your premises.
 This provides a more flexible approach to multiple locations which is not reliant on the presence of a member of the congregation holding a notebook.